Jbenisek/Zcash-Node-Lightwalletd-CyberAxe-s-Easy-Scripts-Grandma-s-Install-Guide-Custom-Bash-HTML-Dashboards/GRANDMA_GUIDE.md

 - ✓ Go programming language gets installed
 - ✓ Zcash Zebra node gets built and configured
 - ✓ lightwalletd server gets built and configured
-- ✓ Caddy reverse proxy with HTTPS gets configured
+- ✓ SSL certificates obtained via Let's Encrypt (using certbot)
-- ✓ Services start automatically
+- ✓ Services start automatically as your user (not systemd)
 - ✓ Everything is set up to auto-start when your computer reboots

 ---